News and latest update on progress:

 Policy Team from the Eden Project visit the mine - October 2017

 Ten staff from the Policy Team at the Eden Project visited the mine as part of an 'Away Day' in Penwith, followed by lunch at The Gurnards Head.
-There was particular interest in the various types of life that exists underground, including bacteria on the ochre staining, which is relevant to modern-day research into mineral extraction and the environmental clean-up of abandoned mining sites.
+There was particular interest in the various types of life that exists underground, including bacteria on the ochre staining in No.1 Level, which is relevant to modern-day research into mineral extraction and the environmental clean-up of abandoned mining sites.